Vicente-Labs/smart-condo/README.md

 - [x] A user cannot reserve more than one common area at the same time
 - [x] Polls can only be created by administrators
 - [x] A user cannot vote more than once in a voting session
-- [ ] Maintenance requests must be validated and prioritized by the administrator
 - [ ] The administrator can manage shared announcements and documents
 - [ ] The administrator can register and remove condominium employees
 - [ ] The creation of visitors must be validated by the responsible resident